1.

 • A February 2021 military coup has further destabilised Myanmar.

-In 2021, the prospects of a safe return grew even more uncertain following a February military coup in Myanmar.
+The February 2021 military coup has made the prospects of a safe return even more uncertain.
 The coup triggered a nationwide civil disobedience movement, re-ignited conflicts in Myanmar’s border regions, and worsened existing humanitarian crises.
-Rights groups say the military committed new abuses against Myanmar’s population, and that these could amount to crimes against humanity.
+Rights groups say the military committed new abuses against Myanmar’s population.
+Since 2023, however, a series of armed ethnic resistance groups have also come under criticism for their alleged rights abuses as they challenge the junta’s dominance.
+Most notably, the Arakan Army, the armed group based in Rakhine state, have allegedly targeted and abused the Rohingya.

 Who are the Rohingya?

-In October 2016, a group of Rohingya fighters calling itself the Arakan Rohingya Salvation Army, or ARSA, staged attacks on border posts in northern Rakhine State, killing nine border officers and four soldiers.
-Myanmar’s military launched a crackdown, and 87,000 Rohingya civilians fled to Bangladesh over the next year.
+In October 2016, a group of Rohingya fighters (later calling themselves the Arakan Rohingya Salvation Army, or ARSA) staged attacks on border posts in northern Rakhine State, killing nine border officers and four soldiers.
+Myanmar’s military launched a violent crackdown, and 87,000 Rohingya civilians fled to Bangladesh over the coming months.

 What has the international community said?

-A UN-mandated fact-finding mission on Myanmar says abuses and rights violations in Rakhine “undoubtedly amount to the gravest crimes under international law”; the rights probe called for Myanmar’s top generals to be investigated and prosecuted for genocide, crimes against humanity, and war crimes.
+A UN-mandated fact-finding mission on Myanmar says abuses and rights violations in Rakhine “undoubtedly amount to the gravest crimes under international law”; the rights probe called for Myanmar’s top generals to be investigated and prosecuted for genocide, crimes against humanity, and war crimes committed in 2017.

 The UN’s top rights official called the military purge a “textbook case of ethnic cleansing”.
 Médecins Sans Frontières estimated at least 6,700 Rohingya were killed in the days after military operations began in August 2017.